howardreith/snoflake-backend/README.md

 ### Update a Group Invitation

 Updating a gruop invitation should primarily be used to accept or reject the invitation.
+Note that in the present version accepting an invitation does not automatically join the group.
+I am figuring that in the event of acceptance, in addition to the PATCH call made to update the invitation in the database, an additional call to join the group will also be made.

 ```
 curl "https://snoflake-api.herokuapp.com/group_invitations/${ID}" \